scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 It is important to note that all Pythran analyses are type-agnostic, i.e. they do not assume any type for the variables manipulated by the program.
 Type specialization is only done in the back-end, right before native code generation.
-Said otherwise, the Pythran compiler manipulates polymorphic functions and polymorphic variables.
+Said otherwise, the Pythran compiler analyzes polymorphic functions and polymorphic variables.

 Figure :ref:`compilation-flow` summarizes the compilation flow and the involved